Senior Driver Car Insurance: Rates, Discounts & Best Companies for Older Drivers

 Mature Driver / Defensive Driving Course Discount

-Combining your auto policy with homeowners or renters insurance can save 7% or more on your auto coverage.
-Long-term loyalty discounts — often available after 3+ years with the same carrier — can also add up over time.
-Check out all the car insurance discounts available to make sure you're not leaving money on the table.
+Combining your auto policy with homeowners or renters insurance can save 6–25% on your auto coverage.
+The Hartford's AARP program offers bundling discounts up to 20%, and Allstate can reach 25%.
+Long-term loyalty discounts — often available after 3+ years with the same carrier — can also compound over time, averaging around 8% ($186/year) with most major carriers.

 Pincher's Pro Tip